-- Preheat your oven to 375 degrees and grease your baking dish.
+- Preheat your oven to 375 degrees Fahrenheit and grease a baking dish.

 - Chop the onion, celery, squash, green apple and green onions.

-- Melt the butter in a sauce pan and saute all of the above for 5 minutes till they're slightly wilted and you can smell the aroma of all the ingredients.
-Set aside till needed (SEE NOTES).
+- Melt the butter in a saucepan and saute all of the above for 5 minutes until they're slightly wilted and you can smell the ingredients' aroma.
+Set the mixture aside to cool (see notes).

-- Roughly tear your bread into pieces and sprinkle with the salt, pepper and herbs.
+- Roughly tear your bread into pieces and toss with the salt, pepper, and herbs.